apache/buildstream/doc/source/modifyingandtesting.rst

 Creating a workspace
 ----

-A work space is a seperate directory containing a copy of the project sourcecode.
+A work space is a separate directory containing a copy of the project source code.
 This would usually be used when you want to modify and test your code, without changing the original.
 This is very useful for trying out new patches and changes without risking loss of work.

-This example assumes you have a project that can be built (Has the appropriate .bst files in place) `Note: The project does not need to build sucessfully, only have the ability to build`
+This example assumes you have a project that can be built (Has the appropriate .bst files in place) `Note: The project does not need to build successfully, only have the ability to build`

 If not, go to :ref:`buildproject`

-In this example we be using `gedit.bst`, but this will work on any buildable project
+In this example we will be using `gedit.bst`, but this will work on any buildable project

 ----